 How PSAs Measure & Improve Profitability

 One key factor that separates a successful professional services firm from an unsuccessful one is profitability.
-Professional services businesses have two key drivers of profitability for any engagement or project: utilization and profitability.
+Professional services businesses have two key drivers of profitability for any engagement or project: utilization and margin.
 These help to determine the gross profit of an engagement or project.
 A high level of gross profit looks good but it is net profit that is more important to the viability of the business.
 Before drilling down into project profitability, one needs to consider how well the whole organization works.

-Measuring profitability in a business
+Measuring profitability in professional services

 What does good look like?
 SPI Research found mature companies operate with an EBITDA at 25.6%.
 Low maturity professional services firms survive on 6.1%.
 Furthermore, when comparing the two drivers, utilization was much higher in mature organizations at 82.2% compared to 64.3%.